CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Experiment

 \subsection{Main Results}

 Regarding the DS-1000 dataset, the main results are shown in \reftab{tab:main_ds1000}.
-CONLINE surpasses the current SOTA model, SELFEVOLVE, by 10.9\%, establishing itself as the new SOTA.
-Especially under the Diff-Rewrite perturbation setting, CONLINE exceeds SELFEVOLVE by 19.95\%, which demonstrates the effectiveness of CONLINE in generating complex code.
-CONLINE employs online search and correctness testing to allow the model to imitate existing code patterns, thereby reducing the difficulty of generating new code, and refines the details to further enhance the correctness of the code.
+CoCoST surpasses the current SOTA framework, SELFEVOLVE, by 10.9\%, establishing itself as the new SOTA.
+Especially under the Diff-Rewrite perturbation setting, CoCoST exceeds SELFEVOLVE by 19.95\%, which demonstrates the effectiveness of CoCoST in generating complex code.
+CoCoST employs online search and correctness testing to allow the model to imitate existing code patterns, thereby reducing the difficulty of generating new code and refining the details to further enhance the correctness of the code.

 For the ClassEval dataset, the results are shown in \reftab{tab:main_classeval}.
-Our experiments demonstrate that CONLINE has an overall higher porformance on both class-level and method-level Pass@$K$ evaluation.
-Specifically, COLINE(GPT-4) outperforms the WizardCoder (best baseline model) significantly by an average of 31.3\% on Class-level and 28.3\% in Method level; COLINE(GPT-3.5) outporforms the WizardCoder by an average of 22.7\& in Class-level and 17.2\% in Method-level.
+Our experiments demonstrate that CoCoST has an overall higher performance on both class-level and method-level Pass@$K$ evaluation.
+Specifically, CoCoST outperforms the Reflexion (best baseline model) significantly by an average of 19.5\% and 20.4\% on the Class and Method level.